Entropy-cost type Propagation of Chaos for Mean Field Particle System with Bounded Measurable Interaction

-The remaining of the paper is organized as follows: In section 2, we investigate the quantitative entropy-cost type propagation of chaos with bounded interaction in finite dimension.
-An infinite case will be studied in Section 3.
-Finally, the well-posedness for McKean-Vlasov SDE and mean field interacting particle system and Wang's Harnack inequality with power in infinite dimension will be provided in Section 4 and Section 5 respectively.
+The remaining of the paper is organized as follows: In Section 2, we state the main results on entropy-cost type propagation of chaos.
+Theorem \ref{POC} is concentrated on the case of bounded measurable interaction while Theorem \ref{POC13} consider the H\"{o}lder continuous interaction case.
+The proofs of them will be provided in Section 3 and Section 4 respectively.